Intersection theory of polymatroids

 \begin{corollary} The map sending an expanded polymatroid $\expand(\P)$ on $\EE$ to $[\mathcal{O}_{X_{\textbf{a}}}(D_{{\expand(\P)}})]$ defines an isomorphism $\overline{\mathbb I}(\Sigma_{\textbf a}) \simeq K(X_{\textbf a})$. \end{corollary}

 We will thus use these two notions, the polytope algebra and the $K$-ring, interchangeably for the polystellahedral varieties.
-We will use \Cref{prop:injectK} in conjunction with the following method of ``breaking-up'' a $K$-class on a polystellahedral variety into smaller pieces when considered as a $K$-class on the stellahedral variety.
+We will use \Cref{prop:injectK} in conjunction with the following method of ``breaking up'' a $K$-class on a polystellahedral variety into smaller pieces when considered as a $K$-class on the stellahedral variety.